 Your standard of living helps dictate your entire financial world, and how realistic your medium and long term financial goals are to obtain.
 The time value of money is on your side, and it is critical that you take advantage of this.
 Coming from a college student budget, or an entry level position, you have a prime opportunity to write out your goals and start saving dollars on a monthly basis.
 A general rule of thumb is to attempt to save 20% of your gross income.
 This ability to save 20% needs be a habit started from the very beginning of your career, prior to a larger portion of your take home income being consumed by family or other aspects of your life.
 It is much easier to start saving from the beginning than to wait many years.
 Even if you expect your income will gradually increase throughout your lifetime, there are many factors that will make you wish you saved earlier, like additional fixed expenses, higher cost of living, children, and the unexpected.
 These life developments quickly eat away at salary raises, and saving more becomes even more difficult.
 Whether it’s a mortgage payment, car payment, children/childcare, new expenses come into the equation and it’s difficult to ever save what you were once doing early in your career.
 You may want to consider starting with a less expensive home, allowing you to still allocate significant dollars to your investment accounts early in your career instead of taking on a large, illiquid asset as your primary residence.
 As the family develops in your 30s upgrade your primary residence.
 Some use this transition to sell and liquidate their first house, while others keep the original place as a long term rental property.
 A starter home could eventually be a cash flow positive rental property.
 What is your strategy?

 Millennials will experience an unprecedented number of career changes and volatility in the job market.
 That is why it is so important to build a 4-6 month emergency reserve in your bank account.
 You can calculate this by creating a simple budget and determining your monthly fixed expenses.
 You need this cash reserve in case the unexpected happens, whether it is your job, health, house, car or family.
 The best part is it will be sitting in a safe FDIC-insured bank account, protecting principal, so you don’t have to jump into your investment accounts at the wrong time.
 The markets have consistent short term volatility, so you don’t want to liquidate holdings if you need them unexpectedly.
 But balance is important – you do not want to be overweight on your checking or savings accounts, which earn very little return.
-According to US government (Dec 11th, 2019), inflation in the US averaged 2.1% over the last 12 months, and averages 3.22% in US History.
-Because of this, we have to be cognizant that we eventually may be keeping too much money in this safe low interest bank account, and should instead be moved into medium to long term investments accounts where the equity exposure will help defend against inflation.
+Inflation in the US averages 3.22%.1 Because of this, we have to be cognizant that we eventually may be keeping too much money in this safe low interest bank account, and should instead be moved into medium to long term investments accounts where the equity exposure will help defend against inflation.

 It’s never fun saving money when you are young, especially if you can’t touch it until you're practically in retirement.
 But as the old adage goes, “the early bird gets the worm.”
 Nothing is truer when it comes to investing.
 This is because the power of time value of money and the potential compounding interest effect has decades to build and multiply your net worth.
 Early on, small investment accounts don’t grow too much more than the contributions consistently being put in every month.
 Yet as years continue, dollars within your accounts will start to compound and begin working for you.
 An additional ten years of growth in the beginning of your career has the potential to drastically impact the amount you will eventually be able to liquidate from your account.
 This may be the most important piece of advice when it comes to investing.